jszczublinska/SE_project/README.md

 ## Data structure

-• A location is a building, level, or room
+- A location is a building, level, or room
-• The building may consist of levels and those of rooms
+- The building may consist of levels and those of rooms Each location is characterized by:
-• Each location is characterized by: o id – unique identifier o name – optional name of the location
+   * id – unique identifier
+   * name – optional name of the location
-• The room is additionally characterised by: o area = area in m^2 o cube = room volume in m^3 o heating = level of heating energy consumption (float) o light – total lighting power
+- The room is additionally characterised by:
+   - area = area in m^2
+   - cube = room volume in m^3
+   - heating = level of heating energy consumption (float)
-"
+   - light – total lighting power